-Yes, it’s true, you can put the hoodie back on your hoodless cobra and gain the benefits of having a foreskin.
+Yes, it’s true, you can put the hoodie back on your hoodless cobra and gain the benefits of having a foreskin again.

-Quite a large number of circumcised men in the US and around the world are now considering foreskin restoration after gaining a better understanding of how their penis functions and the role of the foreskin in term of health and pleasure benefits.
+Quite a large number of circumcised men in the US and around the world are now considering foreskin restoration after gaining a better understanding of how their penis functions, and the role of the foreskin in term of both health and pleasure benefits.

 What Is Foreskin Restoration?